ulixee/hero/website/awaited-dom/HTMLImageElement.md

 ### elem.currentSrc <div class="specs"><i>W3C</i></div> {#currentSrc}

-Returns a <code>USVString</code> representing the URL from which the currently displayed image was loaded.
+Returns a `string` representing the URL from which the currently displayed image was loaded.
 This may change as the image is adjusted due to changing conditions, as directed by any media queries which are in place.

 #### **Type**: `Promise<string>`